PramUkesh/ViewToBitmap/README.md

     image.setOnBitmapSaveListener(this);
     image.saveImage();

-   //Specifiy your own directory path for the images.
-Default directory is "Pictures"
+   //How to specifiy your own directory path for the images.
     String directoryPathExample1 = "/MyApp/Media/Photos";
     String directoryPathExample2 = Environment.DIRECTORY_PICTURES + "/MyApp";
     imageFile.setDirectoryPath(directoryPathExample1);